Increase your energy levels throughout the day with these caffeine alternatives. You’ll think twice next time you reach for another cup of Joe again!

 Are you looking for something sweet?
 Try eating a banana, another of the many healthy alternatives to coffee.

-Usually, you may be feeling weak and fatigued because your body lacks sugar.
-A banana is a great source of healthy carbohydrates.
+In the morning you may be feeling weak and fatigued because your body lacks sugar.
+A banana is a great source of healthy carbohydrates to get you going with plenty of energy.

 It is also rich in potassium and vitamin B6, both of which increase your stamina.
 It may even be a better option than a carbohydrate drink.